-The best price found from United States to Buenos Aires is on August 22nd, 2016, travelling with .
+The best price found from United States to Buenos Aires is on February 28th, 2019, travelling with LATAM Airlines Group.
 See more options, compare prices and book: search flights.

-If you’re alone, the best way to and from Ezeiza is taking a shuttle with transfer companies such as Manuel Tienda León.
-You’ll see its stand immediately as you exit customs, in the transport ‘lobby’ area.
-Frequent shuttles cost AR$80 to AR$95 per person to the city center, run all day and night and take 40 to 60 minutes, depending on traffic.
-They’ll deposit you either at the MTL office (from where you can take a taxi) or at some limited central addresses.
+If you’re traveling alone, the best option is to catch a shuttle with a transfer company such as Manuel Tienda León.
+You’ll see its stand immediately as you exit customs, in the transportation ‘lobby’ area.
+Frequent shuttles cost AR$240 per person to the Center, run all day and night, and take 40 to 60 minutes, depending on traffic.
+They’ll deposit you at the MTL office in Retiro (from where you can take a taxi).

-Another shuttle service, directed at independent travelers, is Hostel Shuttle.
-Check the website for prices, schedules and drop-off destinations (only at certain hostels), and try to book ahead.
-You can also try www.minibusezeiza.com.ar.
+A shuttle service directed at independent travelers, is Hostel Shuttle.
+Check the website for schedules and drop-off destinations (only certain hostels), and try to book ahead.

-Most domestic flights use Aeroparque airport, a short distance from downtown Buenos Aires.
+Most domestic flights arrive at Aeroparque Jorge Newbery airport, a short distance from downtown Buenos Aires.

-Manuel Tienda León does hourly transfers from Ezeiza to Aeroparque for AR$95.
-To get from Aeroparque to the center, take public bus 33 or 45 (don’t cross the street; take them going south); you'll need a loaded SUBE transportation card, though, as the buses no longer accept cash.
+Manuel Tienda León and ArBus offer hourly transfers from Ezeiza to Aeroparque.
+To get from Aeroparque to the Center, take public bus 33 or 45 (don’t cross the street; take them going south); you'll need a loaded SUBE transportation card, though, as the buses no longer accept cash.

-A taxi to the center costs around AR$80.
+A taxi to the Center costs around AR$160.